How does this medication work? What will it do for me?

 How should I use this medication?

-In rare cases, the full effect of budesonide therapy will not be reached until after 2 weeks of treatment.
+The full effect of budesonide therapy may not be reached until after 2 weeks of treatment.
 Treatment of seasonal rhinitis should, if possible, start before exposure to allergens.

 To make sure that you're getting the proper amount and effects of the medication, you should ask your health care professional to explain how to use this nasal spray correctly.